Avoiding Common Configuration Pitfalls in n8n

 - Trigger a minimal workflow that exercises the failing node.

-List the root cause with remediation next to it; do the change, then test.
+List the root cause with the fix next to it; make the change, then test.
 That closes the loop.

 Check it’s fixed